E Consult - this service is open from 8:00am Monday until 5:30pm Friday each week

 For further information on video consultations please click here.

-Please use one of the pharmacy collection services if you need prescriptions, you will not be able to collect prescriptions from the practice
+Prescription Collection - Please use one of the pharmacy collection services if you need prescriptions, you cannot collect prescriptions from the practice

 Self Treatment (including Physio) and Local Pharmacy (including when to see your local pharmacy for a UTI)